 But is venison safe to eat?
 For you or even your dog?

-Before we get into the bad, let’s give a rundown of the good things about having deer meat for dinner.
+Before we tell you the bad stuff, let’s give a rundown of the good things about having deer meat for dinner.
 The nutrition facts for calories, fat, protein, and cholesterol are taken from the Standard Reference entries in the USDA National Nutrient Database.
 (2) (3) (4) (5) (6)

 Health benefits of venison